-Northeast Whitewater is a small, locally owned whitewater rafting adventure company, located in the beautiful and pristine Moosehead Lake Region of Maine.
-After husband and wife team, Jeremy and Jessica Hargreaves worked for one of the largest whitewater rafting companies in Maine, we left to start our own business with the goal of providing quality, personalized trips in the Maine outdoors and to bring value to the product, through exceptional service and relationship building.
+Northeast Whitewater is a small, locally owned whitewater rafting adventure company and guide service, located in the beautiful and pristine Moosehead Lake Region of Maine.
+Stay with us in our campground and yurts, peruse our gift shop stocked with moose gifts, apparel and an assortment of “camp stuff”.
+Northeast Whitewater provides quality, personalized trips in the Maine outdoors and while bringing value to the product, through exceptional service and relationship building.
 Northeast Whitewater hopes to exceed your expectations!

 Enter Moosehead Lake.
 Many think of The Forks when they think of Whitewater Rafting in Maine, but one of the first Maine rafting companies actually originated in Greenville Maine; Eastern Rivers.
 It’s more likely than you think, when you consider Greenville’s location at the southern tip of Moosehead Lake.
 The headwaters of the Kennebec river is Moosehead Lake and we are less than 50 miles to the West Branch of the Penobscot River.
 We were able to acquire a rental agreement for a portion of the old W.L.
 Bartley building, which had previously been the local One Stop.
 Our small base in the old garage out back, was a reasonable next step for our business.
 Each morning before our guests arrived, we would pull up the garage door, sweep out the concrete floor and welcome people for their day’s adventures.
 Music and rafting video’s played in the background, guests would get their daily required gear from our raft guides at the “shed” beside the base, load up on the bus and head out for a day of rafting fun!
 After 2 years at the W.L.
 Bartley location in Center Cove on Moosehead, we had outgrown our garage space.
 Ideally, it would have been nice to relocate to the front “store room” of the old gas station, but that opportunity was not available to us, so we started considering other local options.